-We access specialist support for children as required these include:
+We access external specialist support for children as required these include:

 What training are the staff supporting children with SEND had or having?

-Staff access training on a rolling programme depending on the child they are working with.
-Over the last few years support staff received training from Dyslexia Action.
-The Behaviour Improvement Service provided a development package for our Nurture Team.
-The Occupational Therapy, Physiotherapy and Hearing and Vision Impairment Services provided individual training for support staff working with sensory needs.
-We have an in house performance management system for support staff, which identifies needs and targets support.
-Last year, this included speech and language development, inference training, food hygiene, how to promote a growth mindset, behaviour improvement techniques including positive handling and diabetes training.
+Staff access training on a rolling programme depending on the children they are working with.
+Over the last few years support staff received training from Occupational Therapy (handwriting), Bristol Autism Team, Educational Psychology Service and the Hearing and Vision Impairment Services.
+We have an in-house performance management system for support staff, which identifies needs and targets support.
+Recently, this has included speech and language development, guidance on how to develop children’s independence, Metacognition- The Gem Project, attachment training, emotional regulation and sensory processing.

 How will my child be included in activities outside the classroom including trips?

 We strive to make sure all trips and activities are accessible for all learners.
 Ratios of staff to children are adjusted to make this possible.
 Parents of children with specific disabilities or medical needs are consulted in the planning stages and an individual risk assessment is carried out if needed.

 How accessible is the education setting?